 But I digress.

-Invariably, I would sail with you forever, until the whole of that ocean either fuses together or breaks apart.
+Invariably, I would sail with you forever, until the whole of that ocean of light either fuses together or breaks apart.
 I can’t do it any other way.
 After all, an opportunity missed is the end of a Universe, and I am not in the habit of putting my head down and retiring early (except to retire with you).

 That said, I suppose I should know better than to expect the luxury of making plans.
 Inevitably, there is a point at which I look down only to find – always to my surprise – that my feet are not on the boards, but rather perched at the peak of a different wave: stuck there by you like a star atop a tree.